jrcramos/bing_auto_search/README.md

    - The extension icon 🔍 should appear in your browser toolbar

 4. **Pin the Extension (Optional but Recommended)**
-   - Click the puzzle piece (🧩) icon in your Chrome toolbar
+   - Click the puzzle piece (🧩) icon in your Chromium toolbar
    - Find "Bing Rewards Auto Search" in the list
    - Click the pin icon to keep it visible in your toolbar

-### Method 2: Chrome or Edge Web Store
+### Method 2: Chromium or Edge Web Store
-*Note: This extension is not currently published on the Chrome Web Store*
+*Note: This extension is not currently published on the Chromium Web Store*

 > **💡 Tip**: For detailed installation instructions with screenshots, check out our [Installation Guide](INSTALLATION.md).